 - Boarding: No

-- Extracurricular activities offered: Co-curricular elective activities (called “Arbeitsgemeinschaften”) are part of the curriculum up to Year 7 and are timetabled on Tuesdays from 1:40 pm to 3:15 pm.
-The innovative co-curricular (AG) program “Strengthening Skills for Lifelong Learners,” fosters a dynamic learning environment that propels students toward becoming lifelong learners equipped with indispensable skills for success in our interconnected world.
+- Co-curricular elective activities (called “Arbeitsgemeinschaften”) are part of the curriculum up to Year 7 and are timetabled on Tuesdays from 1:40 pm to 3:15 pm.
+The innovative co-curricular (AG) program “Strengthening Skills for Lifelong Learners” fosters a dynamic learning environment that propels students toward becoming lifelong learners equipped with indispensable skills for success in our interconnected world.
 It focuses on four key areas: Global Citizenship, Innovation & Technology, Physical & Emotional Wellbeing and Creative Expression.
 Choose from STE(A)M, Science & Technology, Debating, Drama, Musical, Gardening, Soccer, Chess Club, Taekwondo, Gym Wheel, Junior & Secondary Choirs, Junior & Secondary String Ensembles, GISS Band, Tennis

 - Transport Options: In addition to Transport NSW’s Terrey Hills to City route, GISS offers four daily private bus services that pick up and drop off at the school gates.
 These services are open to all GISS students from Kindergarten to Year 12.
-See timetable here.
+See the timetable here.

 - Scholarships: Each year, GISS offers a limited number of scholarships to students with outstanding academic potential.
 Both internal and external local students with English native speaker fluency who are currently in Year 10 can apply.
 IB Scholarship

-- Annual Fees: $14,630 (Kindergarten) – $29,200 (International Baccalaureate)
+- Annual Fees: $16,361 (Kindergarten) – $32,653 (International Baccalaureate)

 German International School Sydney Open Days & Tours